Hand, foot and mouth disease

 - eat soft foods like soup (avoid hot and spicy foods)

 - take paracetamol or ibuprofen to help ease a sore throat and bring down a temperature

-Your pharmacist can advise you on treatments, such as mouth ulcer gels, sprays, and mouthwashes to relieve pain.
-They can also tell you which ones are suitable for children.
+Speak to your pharmacist for advice about treatments, such as mouth ulcer gels, sprays, and mouthwashes to relieve pain.
+They can tell you which ones are suitable for children.